Sequoia Capital cuts fees for new funds amid VC slowdown

 Reuters has reported that the U.S. Securities and Exchange Commission (SEC) has made inquiries into the due diligence processes of some investors in FTX.

-Sequoia marked down its investment in FTX, including $150 million out of its Global Growth Fund I and $63.5 million into FTX and FTX US from its Sequoia Capital Global Equities Fund to zero.
+Sequoia marked down its investment in FTX, including $150 million out of its third Global Growth Fund and $63.5 million into FTX and FTX US from its crossover fund to zero.
 Lin said the firm remained committed to crypto investment.

 "We will invest through a slower time but we will also continue to advance.
 We are a long-term optimist in crypto and in variety of other sectors," said Lin, who also led investment in Citadel Securities and Instacart.